 Depending on the condition, its value can range from ₹140 to ₹520 or more for uncirculated coins.

-2 thoughts on “Unveiling the Rare 1 Rupee George VI Coin from 1947: A Treasure of India’s Historic Legacy ”
+1 thought on “Unveiling the Rare 1 Rupee George VI Coin from 1947 ”